Motivational Interventions

 This study analysed video recordings of actual treatment sessions.
 Therapist practice made a significant difference: where MI consistent behaviour was adopted in response to client resistance talk, it was three times more likely than chance to be followed by change talk, and twice as likely to be followed by ambivalence, a step in between resistance talk and change talk; MI inconsistent behaviour resulted in more resistance talk, whereas change talk and ambivalence were 50-60% less likely.
 The findings add support to the causal model.

-It is clear what NOT to do.
 Dealing with sustain talk requires some particular MI skills.

 Important study :: What particular kinds of talk predict better outcomes?